 Once you have configured your camera, you can add photos to a floor plan.
-To take a photo, click on the webcam button on the toolbar or press Ctrl + P. A preview window will appear.
+To take a photo, click on the webcam button on the toolbar or press Ctrl + P (on Windows computers) or CMD + P (on macOS computers).
+A preview window will appear.
 When you are ready to take a shot, press Enter or click on the preview window.
 To cancel, press Esc or click outside the preview window.
 The photo that you have taken appears as a small camera icon on the floor plan.
 The position of the icon depends on when you took the photo: